 The Industry of Lies During the Cold War and Today

-Old methods, new Tech
+Old methods, new Tech.
+Propaganda is back.

 Information technologies have changed our lives first through the speed of information transfer, then by their quantity, and finally their quality.
 The advent of the information age has been rapid; unfortunately, the knowledge economy has subjugated us, without adapting our institutions, without making sufficient changes to our legal systems, without even registering our lack of preparedness.
-Not only have we not adapted our institutions to the new state of affairs; we have not adapted our knowledge.
+Not only have we not adapted our institutions to the new state of affairs; we have not adapted our common knowledge.
 Even today, our institutions are managed by people whose knowledge in the field of information technology is very limited.
 The punishment would not wait long.
 It came in four waves as the Horsemen of the Apocalypse.

-The second factor was the advent of data storage and analysis technologies.
+The second thing was the advent of data storage and analysis technologies.
 In 2005, when companies and countries were fascinated by today’s obsolete data warehousing technologies, few imagined what the direction of such a development would be.
-We are not yet at the end and can already see that the analysis of data in petabyte volumes is capable of the most incredible predictive operations with high accuracy and is able to target communities through the right information channels — boards, governments, voter groups and entire nations.
+We are not yet at the start and can already see that the analysis of data in petabyte volumes is capable of the most incredible predictive operations with high accuracy and is able to target communities through the right information channels — boards, governments, voter groups and entire nations.

 The Covid-19 pandemic became the fourth “horseman” to set up a mirror for our unpreparedness for the onset of the new information paradigm.
-The Western world, with weakened cognitive abilities and unprepared institutions, had to face the intense informational influence of undemocratic regimes and individual actors.
+The Western world, with weakened cognitive abilities and unprepared institutions, had to face the intense informational influence of undemocratic regimes and individual private actors.
 And no, it wasn’t even the least bit friendly.

 This study deals with a small aspect of our current problem.
 The pandemic accelerated and strengthened the effect of misinformation on a global scale and underlined the danger of the essence of the modern information war.
-So let’s compare specific examples of today’s disinformation with similar campaigns from the Cold War, where we already have a wealth of documentation and experience.
+So let’s compare specific examples of today’s disinformation with similar campaigns from the Cold War, where we already have a plenty of documentation and experience.
 I will try to describe the different and identical features of two campaigns in two different epochs, to put both sets of disinformation operations into a contextual framework and to evaluate the main factors of effectiveness then and now.

 I would also like to narrow the focus to one particular set of disinformation operations of Soviet origin during the Cold War and compare it with one particular current set of disinformation using modern technological dissemination capabilities.
 Both cases compared have a common basic narrative, which is the alleged origin of a dangerous infection.
 According to the creators of the disinformation content, in both cases, it was an “leak from American military laboratories”.
 In the first case, it was the HIV virus, in the second the new coronavirus.
 The first operation went in history as Operation Infektion (it was named by the creators themselves), the second (current) is still waiting to be named, as far as we know.
 Part of it has the name Plandemic.